Ellipsis

 Goodbye!
 [I] Hope you have a great time!

-In informal conversations, we can also leave out third-person pronouns used at the beginning of a clause when it is obvious who or what we are talking about.
+In informal conversations, third-person pronouns and dummy pronouns used at the beginning of a clause can also be omitted when it is obvious who or what the speaker is referring to.
 For example:

 I saw Rachel in town.
 [She] Said she moved in yesterday.